cohenlabUNC/clpipe/README.md

 # clpipe
 [![DOI](https://zenodo.org/badge/165096390.svg)](https://zenodo.org/badge/latestdoi/165096390)

 Python pipeline for neuroimaging data.
-Draft documentation at https://clpipe.readthedocs.io/en/latest/index.html
+Documentation at https://clpipe.readthedocs.io/en/latest/index.html

-This pipeline is under development, and should not be used quite yet.
-If you are interested in contributing, please get in contact with Teague Henry (trhenry@email.unc.edu)
+This pipeline is now in an initial release.
+If you run into issues, find bugs, or have feature requests, please create an issue in this repository.
+If you have longer questions about the pipeline, or specific questions about the design choices, please get in contact with the creator of this pipeline, Teague Henry (henrytr3@upmc.edu)

+If you use clpipe to process data for a publication, please cite the Zenodo repository linked above.
+A manuscript describing clpipe is being prepared, and once published, will be the citation for the pipeline.

 ## Installation Guide for UNC-CH